Two-dimensional correlation propagation dynamics with a cluster discrete phase-space method: Correlation propagation dynamics in two dimensions

-To gain insights on the quantitative limitation of the C-dTWA, we compare the semiclassical dynamics obtained by the C-dTWA with the corresponding exact ones for a small system composed of $N_{\rm s}=4 \times 4 = 16$ sites.
-As in the previous case, the initial state is set to be the unit filling Mott insulating state.
-For simplicity, here we assume $\tau_{\rm Q} = 0$, implying a sudden quench from $U/J = \infty$ to $U/J = 19.6$.
-Figure~\ref{fig: exact} shows the results for the single-particle correlation functions at $|{\bf r}|=1$ and $\sqrt{2}$ calculated by the C-dTWA with clusters of $2 \times 2$ sites.
-The C-dTWA method can indeed capture the first peaks at the early times.
-However, for $|{\bf r}|=1$ ($|{\bf r}|=\sqrt{2}$), the deviations from the exact results are noticeable for $t \gtrsim 0.25 \hbar/J$ ($t \gtrsim 0.35 \hbar/J$).
-This is attributed to the higher order contributions that are relevant to the long time quantum dynamics.
+To gain insights on the quantitative limitations of the C-dTWA and Gaussian CTWA methods, we compare the correlation propagation dynamics obtained by these methods with the numerically exact results for a small system of $N_{\rm s}= 16$ sites with $L_x = L_y = 4$ under periodic boundary conditions.
+As in the previous case, the initial state is set to be the unit-filling Mott insulating state.
+For simplicity, here we assume $\tau_{\rm Q} = 0$, implying a sudden quench from $U/J = \infty$ to $U/J = 19.6$ at $t=0$.
+Figure~\ref{fig: exact} shows the single-particle correlation functions $C^{\rm sp}_{|{\bf r}|}(t)$ at $|{\bf r}|=1$ and $\sqrt{2}$ calculated using the C-dTWA with clusters of $2 \times 2$ sites.
+The C-dTWA method successfully captures the first peaks at early times.
+However, for $|{\bf r}|=1$ ($|{\bf r}|=\sqrt{2}$), noticeable deviations from the exact results appear when $t \gtrsim 0.25 \hbar/J$ ($t \gtrsim 0.35 \hbar/J$), due to the higher order contributions that become relevant in the long time quantum dynamics.
+The Gaussian CTWA method with the same clusters of $2 \times 2$ sites also correctly captures the first peaks for both cases.
+However, its accuracy for $|{\bf r}|=1$ $(|{\bf r}|=\sqrt{2}$) deteriorates as $t \gtrsim 0.25 \hbar/J$ ($t \gtrsim 0.15 \hbar/J$), and the first peak height for $|{\bf r}|=\sqrt{2}$ is remarkably lower than the exact value.
+The superior performance of the C-dTWA over the Gaussian CTWA can be attributed to the discrete nature of sampling in the C-dTWA, highlighting the strength of this approach.